 Our human R&D division acts as a cannabis research incubator, focusing on developing and researching cannabis formulations and dose delivery systems.
 This division includes elements of product design and ingredient selection, formulation, safety, and efficacy testing for the support and development of standardized cannabis formulations and dose delivery systems across a range of products.
 Our R&D division is focused on furthering the science of cannabinoids, building upon our robust portfolio of intellectual property and providing evidence by way of clinical trials on what conditions cannabis can treat and what symptoms cannabis can improve.
-Studies focused on applications of our cannabis formulations include randomized placebo-controlled trials of one of our CBD-only formulations for (i) reducing anxiety associated with test taking and performance, and (ii) reducing biological and psychological fear reactions to a laboratory-based breathing challenge known to elicit fear.
-Other studies include Phase 1 clinical trials of the safety, pharmacokinetics, and pharmacodynamics of Spectrum Yellow oil and Spectrum Red softgels, and a Phase 3 study of the use of dronabinol to treat spasticity due to multiple sclerosis, with the aim of supporting registration of dronabinol within Germany.
-A large global study of Spectrum Therapeutics product prescription patterns, use, effects, and safety recently launched that will provide valuable information about how Spectrum Therapeutics products are being used by patients in Canada, Australia, and Germany, and will help refine product offerings for maximal therapeutic benefits.
+Studies focused on applications of our cannabis formulations include randomized placebo-controlled trials and observational studies of cannabinoid-based formulations for (i) reducing biological and psychological fear reactions to a laboratory-based breathing challenge known to elicit fear, (ii) improving recovery from delayed onset muscle soreness, (iii) improving sleep, (iv) affecting biomarkers of bone turnover in postmenopausal women, and (v) reducing musculoskeletal discomfort.
+Other studies include Phase 1 clinical trials of the safety, pharmacokinetics, and pharmacodynamics of understudied cannabinoids (e.g. cannabigerol).
+A large ongoing study of Spectrum Therapeutics product prescription patterns, use, effects, impact on concomitant medication use, and safety will provide valuable information about how Spectrum Therapeutics products are being used by pain patients in Canada and will help refine product offerings for maximal therapeutic benefits.
 Other ongoing studies include several third-party investigator-initiated trials of cannabinoid-based therapies and products.